Krista the Explorer

-If you've never travelled to southern Spain before - why not?!
-Andalusia in particular is filled with incredible historic towns and cities, many of which aren't necessarily nestled along the coast.
-Sure, Málaga is great, and so are the likes of Córdoba and Cádiz, but sometimes the best places to visit are those that are often overlooked by tourists - such as Antequera.
-There are so many things to do in Antequera, that I can't believe it never shows up on my searches of places to visit in southern Spain.
+If you’ve never travelled to southern Spain before you’re missing out.
+Andalusia is full of incredible historic towns and cities, many of which aren’t nestled along the coast.
+Sure, Malaga is great, and so are the likes of Cordoba and Cadiz, but sometimes the best places to visit are those that are overlooked by tourists – such as Antequera.
+There are a lot of things to do in Antequera so I find it surprising that it doesn’t appear in too many searches of places to visit in southern Spain.

-Antequera is located less than an hours drive from Málaga, and is quite well known for its large amount of churches.
-There are 33 churches in total in Antequera, and for such a small city that's a lot.
+Antequera is located less than an hours drive from Malaga, and is quite well known for its large amount of churches.
+There are 33 churches in total in Antequera and for such a small city that’s a lot.
 In fact, Antequera has the largest number of churches per inhabitant in all of Spain.
-Pretty impressive fact, right?
-Apart from its churches, Antequera is very popular for its traditional restaurants, and boasts a mixture of prehistoric, Roman, medieval, and Renaissance sites that are all open to the public.
-Keep reading to find out my top picks for the best things to do in Antequera and what points of interest you shouldn't miss!
+Apart from its churches, Antequera is very popular for its traditional restaurants, and boasts a mixture of prehistoric, Roman, medieval, and Renaissance sites.
+Keep reading to find out my top picks for the best things to do in Antequera and what points of interest you shouldn’t miss.

 1. Alcazaba de Antequera

-There are many churches to visit in Antequera, but one of my favourites was Iglesia de Santa María de Jesús.
-It's located only a few minutes walk from the Alcazaba, and seemed to be situated in a very popular area for locals wanting to sit outside with a drink and some tapas.
-The church itself was completed in the 17th century, but has undergone a series of changes since then.
-The front of the church is gorgeous, but my favourite part was the side closest to the road (shown in the photo) with its glistening white wall and imposing doorway.
-This is also where you'll find a great view of the Alcazaba on the hill.
+There are many churches to visit in Antequera, but one of my favourites is Iglesia de Santa Maria de Jesus.
+It’s located only a few minutes walk from the Alcazaba and is situated in a very popular tapas area.
+The church itself was completed in the 17th century, but it’s undergone a series of changes since then.
+The front of the church is gorgeous, but my favourite part is the side closest to the road with its glistening white wall and imposing doorway.
+This is also where you’ll find a great view of the Alcazaba on the hill.

 3. Mirador de las Almenillas